Suite5/Gsheet-Timesheets/README.md

     - in Code Editor -> find `let owners = [];` and add their emails inside single quotes, comma separated (if there are going to be more than 1)

 **To Deploy as Library**

+From the Code Editor:
-- Go to upper right -> Click 'Deploy' option
+- go to upper right -> Click 'Deploy' option
 - Select type -> choose Library
 - set Description to 'MainGSheet' -> click 'Deploy'
 - on the main menu on the left -> click 'Project Settings' -> copy the Scipt ID that appears (this will be needed later)